kujeger/flatpak-gog/README.md

 `flatpak-builder build/BaldursGate2EnhancedEdition gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo ~/FlatPak/gog-repo`

-(see also the suggested command in the output of maker.sh)
+(see also the suggested command in the output of json-maker.py)

 which will build the game flatpak, and put it into the repository at "~/FlatPak/gog-repo".